-The members of the audit committee are Mr. Sherman, Mr. Ashby and Mr. Montgomery.
-Our Board determined that each of the members of the audit committee is an "independent director" as defined by, and will meet the other requirements of, the Nasdaq Listing Rules applicable to members of an audit committee and Rule 10A-3(b)(i) under the Exchange Act, including that each member of the audit committee can read and understand fundamental financial statements in accordance with Nasdaq audit committee requirements.
-In arriving at this determination, the Board examined each audit committee member's scope of experience and the nature of their prior and current employment.
+The members of the audit committee are Mr. Sherman, Mr. Ashby and Mr. Montgomery. our board of directors determined that each of the members of the audit committee is an "independent director" as defined by, and will meet the other requirements of, the Nasdaq Listing Rules applicable to members of an audit committee and Rule 10A-3(b)(i) under the Exchange Act, including that each member of the audit committee can read and understand fundamental financial statements in accordance with Nasdaq audit committee requirements.
+In arriving at this determination, our board of directors examined each audit committee member's scope of experience and the nature of their prior and current employment.
 The audit committee will meet on at least a quarterly basis.
 Both our independent registered public accounting firm and management intend to periodically meet privately with our audit committee.

-The audit committee will assist the Board in monitoring the integrity of the combined company's financial statements, its compliance with legal and regulatory requirements, and the independence and performance of its internal and external auditors.
+The audit committee will assist our board of directors in monitoring the integrity of the combined company's financial statements, its compliance with legal and regulatory requirements, and the independence and performance of its internal and external auditors.
 The audit committee's principal functions will include:

-- reviewing PubCo's annual audited financial statements with management and PubCo's independent auditor, including major issues regarding accounting principles, auditing practices and financial reporting that could significantly affect financial statements; - reviewing quarterly financial statements with management and the independent auditor, including the results of the independent auditor's reviews of the quarterly financial statements; - recommending to the PubCo's Board the appointment of, and continued evaluation of the performance of, independent auditors; - approving the fees to be paid to the independent auditor for audit services and approving the retention of independent auditors for non-audit services and all fees for such services; - reviewing periodic reports from the independent auditor regarding the auditor's independence, including discussion of such reports with the auditor: - reviewing the adequacy of the overall control environment, including internal financial controls and disclosure controls and procedures; - reviewing with our management and legal counsel legal matters that may have a material impact on financial statements or compliance policies and any material reports or inquiries received from regulators or governmental agencies.
+- reviewing our annual audited financial statements with management and our independent auditor, including major issues regarding accounting principles, auditing practices and financial reporting that could significantly affect financial statements; - reviewing quarterly financial statements with management and the independent auditor, including the results of the independent auditor's reviews of the quarterly financial statements; - recommending to our board of directors the appointment of, and continued evaluation of the performance of, independent auditors; - approving the fees to be paid to the independent auditor for audit services and approving the retention of independent auditors for non-audit services and all fees for such services; - reviewing periodic reports from the independent auditor regarding the auditor's independence, including discussion of such reports with the auditor; - reviewing the adequacy of the overall control environment, including internal financial controls and disclosure controls and procedures; and - reviewing with our management and legal counsel legal matters that may have a material impact on financial statements or compliance policies and any material reports or inquiries received from regulators or governmental agencies.